demhademha/tweak-development-guide/chapter-1.md

 1. Install [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) through your package manager, or compile it yourself
 2. Connect your device via usb (make sure you don't have any other devices connected)
 3. Open "terminal"
-4. Type "iproxy 2222 22
+4. Type `iproxy 2222 22`
-5. Open a new terminal and type "ssh root@localhost -p2222"
+5. Open a new terminal and type `ssh root@localhost -p2222`
 6. It'll say "the authenticity of xxx can't be established" type "yes"
-7. It'll say root@localhosts password, the default is "alpine"
+7. It'll say root@localhost's password, the default is `alpine`
 ## Few, we’ve completed getting ish, installing filza and you now know how to connect using ssh!

 ## let's move on!